Better Buildings Financing Navigator

 Power purchase agreements as a financing mechanism for distributed generation systems came into existence around 2006 and quickly gained market traction within a few years.
 A report from the National Renewable Energy Laboratory (NREL) found that in 2015, PPAs brought on nearly 2 gigawatts (GW) of signed capacity in the United States after significant yearly increases since 2012.
 According to the Database of State Incentives for Renewable Energy (DSIRE), PPAs are available in 26 states plus Washington, D.C.
 To see details on which states allow PPAs, view this map from DSIRE or search their database.

-Better Buildings Implementation Models
+Better Buildings Solutions

 D.C.
 Department of General Services Develops Solar Project Using a Power Purchase Agreement